Rigidity of high dimensional graph manifolds: From quasi-actions to actions on trees

 \begin{theorem} Suppose $G$ acts on a tree $T'$ without inversions.
 Then $G$ is isomorphic to the fundamental group of a graph of groups supported by the graph $\mathcal{G}$ with set of vertices $V$ and set of edges $E$.
 If $G_v$, $v\in V$, and $G_e$, $e\in E$, are the vertex and edge groups of the graph of groups, then: \begin{enumerate} \item $\mathcal{G}$ is the quotient of $T'$ by the action of $G$. \item For each $v\in V$, the group $G_v$ is isomorphic to the stabilizer of a vertex of $T'$ projecting to $v$. \item For each $e\in E$, the group $G_e$ is isomorphic to the stabilizer of an edge of $T'$ projecting to $e$. \end{enumerate} \end{theorem}

 Now the action of $\Gamma$ on $T$ described in Proposition \ref{act-on-tree:prop} might include some inversions.
-However, Bass has shown in \cite[Proposition 6.3]{Ba} that the group $Aut(T)$ of all simplicial automorphisms of $T$ contains a subgroup $Aut^0(T)$, of index at most two, which consists solely of elements that act without inversions.
-This immediately implies:
+However, every tree is a bipartite graph in a canonical way.
+The group $Aut(T)$ of all simplicial automorphisms of $T$ contains a subgroup $Aut^0(T)$, of index at most two, which preserves both parts of that bi-partition.
+This subgroup consists solely of elements that act without inversions.
+We may now set $\Gamma^0=\Gamma\cap Aut^0(T)$, and conclude that $\Gamma^0$ is a subgroup of $\Gamma$ of index at most two that acts on $T$ without inversions.

-\begin{lemma} If $G$ acts on the tree $T'$, then either $G$ acts without inversions or the action of $G$ restricts to an action without inversions of a subgroup $G^0$ of index $2$ in $G$. \end{lemma}

-Applying Lemma \ref{orient-pres:lem} to the action of $\Gamma$ on $T$, we conclude that a subgroup of index at most two acts on $T$ without inversions.
-For the rest of this Chapter, we will denote by $\Gamma^0$ the subgroup of $\Gamma$ having this property.